odmin/spa-stylelint-config-gen/README.md

 Single-page web-browser application

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and eject.
+In project are used [css modules](https://github.com/css-modules/css-modules).

 ## Table of Contents